Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Generalized alpha investing

 \begin{remark} In a generalized alpha investing rule, as we reject more hypotheses the potential $W(j)$ increases and hence we can use large test levels $\alpha_j$.
 In other words, the burden of proof decreases as we reject more hypotheses.
-This is similar to the BH rule, where the most significant $p$-values is compared to a Bonferroni cutoff, the second most significant to twice this cutoff and so on.
-However, it is worth noting that in BH the test levels $\alpha_j$ are at most $\alpha$, while in a generalized alpha-investing test rule, test levels could possibly grow larger than $\alpha$ and in this sense, test levels in generalized alpha-investing are more flexible than in BH. \end{remark}
+This is similar to the BH rule, where the most significant $p$-values is compared to a Bonferroni cutoff, the second most significant to twice this cutoff and so on. \end{remark}